-- Formats, locations and timing of fall classes have changed to encourage social distancing and help protect the health and safety of everyone on campus.
+- Formats, locations and timing of fall classes are intended to encourage social distancing and help protect the health and safety of everyone on campus.

 - In-person classes are limited to no more than 30 people to allow for social distancing.
 For some larger sections, that may mean rotating schedules will be in place: a selection of students will attend in person, while the remaining students will attend virtually, alternating over class meeting times.

 - Stickers and signage have been placed across campus to remind students and faculty about social distancing.